Vyral/john-quinn/_posts/2020-05-22-things-that-wont-bring-significant-value-to-your-property.md

 {% include youtube.html %}

-There are a lot of upgrades you can make to your home, but spending a lot of money on them doesn’t always work out.
+There are a lot of upgrades you can make to your home, but investing heavily in them doesn’t always work out.
 Spending a lot of money on professional landscaping, for example, won’t result in a dollar-for-dollar return.&nbsp;

 **Adding a new roof, new gutters, or a swimming pool will raise your home’s value, but it won’t translate into more money for you when you sell.** A new roof may take $10,000 to install, but it won’t bring an extra $10,000 of value to your home.